rblades/dhworkbook_master/docs/supporting materials/regex-ner.md

 10. Let’s remove the comma that starts each line by searching for ```^,``` (remembering that the carat character indicates the start of a line) and replacing with nothing.

-11. Save this as 'cleaned-locations.csv'
+11. Save this as `cleaned-locations.csv`.

     Congratulations!
 You’ve taken quite complicated output and cleaned it so that every place mentioned on a single page in the original publication is now on its own line, which means you can import it into a network visualization package, a spreadsheet, or some other tool!

-12. Now you can upload this csv to Gephi.
+12. Now you can upload this CSV to Gephi.